sr-murthy/continuedfractions/docs/sources/sequences.rst

    The author could not access the Kanga paper online, but the core result is described in the papers of Saunders and Randall, and of Mitchell.

 Firstly, we describe some background material on the KSRM trees, which are presented in the papers mentioned above.
 These papers are largely concerned with so-called `primitive Pythagorean triples <https://en.wikipedia.org/wiki/Pythagorean_triple#Elementary_properties_of_primitive_Pythagorean_triples>`_, but have a fundamental consequence for the representation (and generation) of coprime pairs: all pairs of (positive) coprime integers :math:`(a, b)`, where :math:`1 \leq b < a`, can be represented as nodes in one of two ternary trees, the first which has the "parent" node :math:`(2, 1)` and the second which has the parent node :math:`(3, 1)`.
-Each node has three children given by the relations:
+Each node, starting with the parent nodes, has three children given by the relations:

 .. math::